btwitsvirendra/Airavat--Back-end-/PROJECT_COMPLETE.md

-# 🎉 Aladinnow API - Complete Route Implementation
+# 🎉 Airavat API - Complete Route Implementation

 ## ✅ Project Completion Status: 100%

-All routes for the Aladinnow B2B marketplace database have been successfully created and integrated.
+All routes for the Airavat B2B marketplace database have been successfully created and integrated.

 ---